TheJumpCloud/support/PowerShell/ModuleBanner.md

 #### Latest Version

 ```
-1.22.1
+1.23.0
 ```

 #### Banner Current

 ```
-* Added functionality for Set, Get, New-JCUser to Search by Email to Manager Field
+* Added search endpoint functionality and parameters to Get-jCCommand
 ```

 #### Banner Old

 ```
-* New parameter -recoveryemail for Set, Get, New-JCUser
+* Added functionality for Set, Get, New-JCUser to Search by Email to Manager Field
 ```